schmidt1024/Blank-Bootstrap-Edition/README.md

     gulp

-The building files are stored in folder /build in template directory.
+The building files are stored in folder /build in template directory and a zip package will be created one directory above, the level of the template folders.
 See gulpfile.js to recognize automation.

 ## Working files